Sign in

 How closely is T. rex related to birds?

-Nation&#;s T. rex Facts
+Nation's T. rex Facts

-Who owns the Nation&#;s T. rex?
+Who owns the Nation's T. rex?
 And how did it get its name?

-Where and when was the Nation&#;s T. rex found?
+Where and when was the Nation's T. rex found?

-How old was the Nation&#;s T. rex when it died?
+How old was the Nation's T. rex when it died?

-How big was the Nation&#;s T. rex?
+How big was the Nation's T. rex?

-The Nation&#;s T. rex was 38 feet (11.6 meters) long, and scientists estimate that it weighed 4&#;5 tons, which is about 8,800&#;11,000 pounds.
+The Nation's T. rex measured 38 feet (11.6 meters) in length and weighed an estimated 4-5 tons, roughly 8,800-11,000 pounds.

-How complete is the Nation&#;s T. rex?
+How complete is the Nation's T. rex?

-Was the Nation&#;s T. rex a male or female?
+Was the Nation's T. rex a male or female?

-How did the Nation&#;s T. rex die?
+How did the Nation's T. rex die?

 The company is the world’s best Mechanical Snake supplier.
 We are your one-stop shop for all needs.
 Our staff are highly-specialized and will help you find the product you need.